Wild quotient surface singularities whose dual graphs are not star-shaped: Local fundamental groups

 This ensures that our monoid $P$ has all sorts of good properties.
+Throughout, all monoids are assumed to be commutative.
 Recall that a monoid $Q$ is called \emph{fine} if it is finitely generated and integral.
 It is called \emph{saturated} if it is integral, and the inclusion $Q\subset Q^\gp$ into its groupification has the property that whenever $a\in Q^\gp$ has a multiple in $Q$, then it is already contained in $Q$.
 A fine saturated monoid is called \emph{fs}.
 A monoid $Q$ is \emph{sharp} if $Q^\times=\left\{1\right\}$.
+We refer to Kato's original article \cite{Kato 1989} or the in-depth manuscript of Ogus \cite{Ogus 2012} for all standard fact on monoids.

 \begin{corollary} \mylabel{properties P} The monoid $P$ is sharp and fs, and the surjective homomorphism of monoids $M\ra P$ has a section.
 Moreover, $(\ZZ\oplus\ZZ)/P^\gp$ is a cyclic group of order $m$. \end{corollary}